sourabhswarnkar/ionic_interview_questions/README.md

 # 18. How To Disable / Enable Content Scrolling in IONIC Framework?
 We can disable/enable scrollbar pragmatically.

-Example 1 -  Try a setting <content scroll="false"> that will disable scrolling.
+Example 1 -
+Try a setting <content scroll="false"> that will disable scrolling.

+Example 2-
-Example 2 , You can alos used this as a quick fix –
+You can also use this as a quick fix –

 This every time an event is called, in our case, on every drag event.

-Example 1,
 Disable Scrolling -
 $ionicScrollDelegate.getScrollView().__enableScrollY = false

-Example 2,
 Enable Scrolling -
 $ionicScrollDelegate.getScrollView().__enableScrollY = true